 The UW Astrobiology Program offers a Graduate Certificate in Astrobiology, and has also partnered with eight UWAB-affiliated Schools and Departments to develop a curriculum that results in a Dual-Title PhD in Astrobiology.
 Both of these credentials are offered in addition to the degree earned in a student’s home department (e.g. Astronomy, Earth & Space Sciences, Oceanography, etc).

-To apply to the UW Astrobiology Program, you must apply to both Astrobiology AND your home department's graduate program by their respective deadlines.
-To be considered for admission to UWAB, you must first be accepted into your home department's graduate program.
+To apply to the UW Astrobiology Program, you must apply to both Astrobiology AND your home department's graduate program by the respective deadlines.
+Admission to UWAB is contingent on acceptance into your home department's graduate program.

 Please contact your chosen home department to learn how to apply to your primary graduate program.
 Instructions on how to apply to the Astrobiology program can be found below.